practicalli/clojure-web-services/clojure-databases/crux/index.md

 {% endtabs %}

-[Install Crux](https://opencrux.com/reference/installation.html) as a library in a Clojure project or use the pre-built dockker image.
+[Install Crux](https://opencrux.com/reference/installation.html) as a library in a Clojure project or use the pre-built docker image.

 > Note: to have more than one set of tabs in a page, simply create unique id's for the tabs, e.g. practicalli2